The Southwest Florida Astronomical Society

 Come observe the skies with us!
 We meet at the Moore Observatory (in Punta Gorda) every month as well as solar observing in the Port Charlotte area.Star Parties & Public Outreach

-The club continues to take measures to manage the dangers of the Covid pandemic by meeting both in person and on Zoom.
 Monthly meeting status is in the newsletter.
-Click here for the 2023 Seahawk Star Party schedule.The 2022-23 Astronomy & Astrophotography Speaker Series
+Click here for the 24/25 Seahawk Star Party schedule.2026 Programs & Speakers Series

 Learn & Share Your Astrophotography